 Criminal Justice Project

 The Criminal Justice Project pursues litigation, legislation, education, and policy reform to make the criminal justice system fairer for low-income people.
-Activities have included helping clients to seal their arrest and criminal records (CORI Initiative); reviewing case files for the New England Innocence Project; promoting legislation; writing amicus briefs; and training attorneys on criminal justice matters.
+Activities have included helping clients to seal their arrest and criminal records (CORI Initiative), reviewing case files for the New England Innocence Project; promoting legislation, writing amicus briefs, training attorneys on criminal justice matters, and more.

 Thousands of people in greater Boston carry the burden of a criminal record.
 This Criminal Offender Record Information, or “CORI,” can bar otherwise eligible individuals from employment, housing, and financial services.
 Many people have a CORI record that qualifies for sealing but need help in the process.
 The CORI Initiative connects New England Law student volunteers with qualified clients to complete the sealing process.